SardarSaqibKhan/iOS-Preparation-Playbook/README.md

 - That’s why calling counter() still increments the same count.

 #### How do closures cause memory leaks
+Retain cycle happens when two refrence object point to each other in strong manner, in closure when we use object inside closure in strong way it hold it that can create the retain cycle, to avoid this we can use the weak and unowned refernce of self.

 ```swift
 class ViewController: UIViewController {